zpainter/iassist/content/blog/metadata-musings-iassist-2006.md

 microcensus research data and the publication of official Ethiopian statistics?
 Does it matter?

-- contributed by San Cannon, metadata novice
+*Contributed by San Cannon, metadata novice*